777FIRSTGAMER777/grass-rpm-installer/README.md

 ## ➡️**Installation Guide**⬅️

 You must install the RPM Build Tools (`rpm-build`) and `binutils` first to make the script work.
 Installing `wget` will allow you to download the original Debian package _straight_ from the command line without any use of a browser.
+Installing `git` is also required if you want to perform a `git clone`.

    ```bash
    sudo dnf install rpm-build binutils wget